ssk13/SeniorProject/PseudoComposerWeb/README.md

 Aesthetic:
 * Find way to connect parallel/consecutive perfect intervals horizontally to better group them
-* Make it reset connections when you restart
 * Fix stem direction in other clefs

 Rules to fix: